 Thanks to a pioneering system devised by Kensa Heat Pumps, the scheme will be the UK’s largest example of “micro district” ground source heat networks retrofitted into existing properties – all within a challenging three month schedule.

 Spread across a total of 15 different sites, the scheme will see the replacement of night storage heaters in up to 133 one and two bedroom bungalows.
-The heat pumps will be connected to Kensa’s innovative “ground source heat network” system, harnessing support funding through a combination of the Energy Company Obligation (ECO) and the Non Domestic Renewable Heat Incentive (RHI).
+The heat pumps will be connected to Kensa’s innovative “ground source heat network” system, harnessing support funding through a combination of the Energy Company Obligation (ECO) and the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed).

 Commenting on the scheme, Trent & Dove Housing Director of Property Services, Steve Grocock explains:

 “As an organisation we are committed to providing our tenants with homes which are comfortable, warm and energy efficient.
 Over the past three years we have invested heavily in our ‘harder to heat’ properties and the addition of ground source heat pumps to some of our more rural homes should help our tenants, many of whom are elderly or vulnerable, make significant savings on their energy bills.